gr0/testdocs/docs/5minutesTutorial.md

 <!-- theme: info -->
 > #### TIP
 >
-> In practice, checking the conversation status every now and then is not a good idea.
+> In practice, checking the conversation status periodically is not a good idea.
 Authologic is able to
 > notify your system about the change of data related to the conversation using the `callback` mechanism.
 There
-> is a separate document regarding callbacks xref:callback.adoc[document].
+> is a separate document regarding callbacks [document](callback.md).

 <!-- theme: info -->
 > #### TIP